 Advancements in the prevention and treatment of competing causes of death, such as CVD,29,30 also contributed to the gain in life expectancy among breast cancer patients.
-After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.31 For early stage breast cancers, which are also generally smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability from breast cancer.
-Thus, improvements in the treatment of other diseases for breast cancer patients are particularly important for the gain in life expectancy because the share of smaller sized tumors grew over time.
+After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.31 For early stage breast cancers, which are also generally smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability from breast cancer.31 Thus, improvements in the treatment of other diseases for breast cancer patients are particularly important for the gain in life expectancy because the share of smaller sized tumors grew over time.

-Our study has some potential limitations, which may affect its internal and external validity.
+Our study has some potential limitations.
 First, our results may be subject to bias from misclassification of the underlying cause of death on death certificates.
-This bias is unlikely to affect our results because the accuracy of breast cancer as the cause of death between medical records and death certificates exceeds 92% and is among the highest across all cancer types.32,33 Second, our results may not be generalizable nationally to the extent that the SEER registries fail to capture national patterns in mammography screening and breast cancer mortality.
-The SEER 9 registries include both areas of comparatively high and low prevalence of mammography screening.34 Additionally, breast cancer mortality patterns in the SEER registries are highly representative of national breast cancer mortality patterns.35 Third, we required that breast cancer death must have occurred within 10 years of diagnosis when calculating case fatality rates to partially mitigate the effect of length bias.
+This bias is unlikely to affect our results; the accuracy of breast cancer as the cause of death between medical records and death certificates exceeds 92% and is among the highest across all cancer types.32,33 Second, our results may not be generalizable nationally to the extent that SEER fails to capture national patterns in mammography screening and breast cancer mortality.
+The SEER 9 registries include both areas of comparatively high and low prevalence of screening.34 Additionally, breast cancer mortality patterns in the SEER registries are highly representative of national mortality patterns.35 Third, we required that breast cancer death must have occurred within 10 years of diagnosis when calculating case fatality rates to partially mitigate the effect of length bias.
 We vary the time interval between 8 years and 12 years and reach identical substantive conclusions (Supplementary Appendix, Section I).
-Finally, we cannot quantify the contribution of individual types of treatment because patients typically received multiple modalities for virtually the entire time period of our study.36
+Finally, we cannot quantify the contribution of individual types of treatment because patients typically received multiple modalities.36

 In conclusion, we quantify the benefit of earlier detection and advancements in breast cancer treatment for US breast cancer patients between 1975 and 2002.
 Earlier detection contributed to more than one-quarter of the observed gain in life expectancy; advancements in breast cancer treatment contributed substantially more.
 The value of screening is based on the balance of potential benefits of earlier detection and potential harms from overdiagnosis and overtreatment.
 Our study provides greater clarity to the longstanding debate on the value of mammography screening by quantifying the realized benefit of earlier detection against which its potential harms can be measured.